Best Things To Do In Wales

 The national flag of Wales is iconic; with three main colors and an image of a fierce dragon, it is definitely eye catching.
 But why exactly is there a dragon on Wales’ flag?
 It all starts with a legend dating back to the 5th century.

 After retreating from the Anglo-Saxons, a noble Celtic King Vortigern found refuge in the town of Beddgelert, specifically at the Dinas Emrys, a rocky and wooded hill.
-After he and his men spent each day erecting towers for the King’s retreat, they would return each day to find them destroyed.
-Curious, Vortigern asked the local people and was told that a young boy, who we now know as Merlin the Magician, would have the answers.
+He and his men spent each day erecting towers for the King’s retreat.
+However, the next day they’d be destroyed.
+Vortigern was led by the local people to a young boy, now known as Merlin the Magician.
+Supposedly, he’d have the answers.

 Merlin informed Vortigern and his men that beneath their chosen location, an underground lake sat where two dragons fought.
 After digging into the ground, Vortigern and his men found a red dragon fighting a white dragon.
 When the red dragon came out victorious, it was believed that the red dragon represented Wales, and the white represented England.
 The red dragon became an emblem representing the powerful Welsh people.